 We are subject to taxation in the United States, Israel, Latin America (mainly Peru, Brazil and Colombia) and numerous other jurisdictions, including with respect to income taxes, obligations to withhold taxes and other tax matters.
 Determining our provision for the various taxes requires significant management judgment.
-In addition, our provision for income taxes could be adversely affected by many factors, including, among other things, changes to our operating structure, changes in the amounts of earnings in jurisdictions with different statutory tax rates, changes in the valuation of deferred tax assets and liabilities and changes in tax laws.
-We are subject to ongoing tax examinations in various jurisdictions Tax authorities may disagree with our intercompany charges, claimed credits, cross-jurisdictional transfer pricing, deduction of withholding taxes or other matters and assess additional taxes.
+In addition, our provision for income taxes, could be adversely affected by many factors, including, among other things, changes to our operating structure, changes in the amounts of earnings in jurisdictions with different statutory tax rates, changes in the valuation of deferred tax assets and liabilities and changes in tax laws.
+We are subject to ongoing tax examinations in various jurisdictions Tax authorities may diasgree with our intercompany charges, claimed credits, cross-jurisdictional transfer pricing, deduction of withholding taxes or other matters and assess additional taxes.
 While we regularly evaluate the likely outcomes of these examinations to determine the adequacy of our provision for income taxes, there can be no assurance that the outcomes of such examinations will not have a material impact on our results of operations and cash flows.
 Among other factors, an ambiguity could exist in cases where services are provided across countries, such as satellite capacity which is provided from a satellite operated by a company incorporated in a certain country and is received in a different country by another company which may be required to withhold taxes on the provided capacity services.
 While we follow the guidelines of the relevant tax authority, where available, there is no assurance that such guidelines will ultimately be determined to be binding by the relevant authorities or acceptable in the local courts of law.
-In addition, we may be audited in various jurisdictions, and such jurisdictions may assess additional taxes against us.
-Although we believe our tax estimates are reasonable, the final determination of any tax audit or litigation could be materially different from our historical tax provisions and accruals, which could have a material adverse effect on our results of operations or cash flows in the period or periods for which a determination is made.
-Further, subsequent legislations, guidance, court rulings or regulations that differ from our prior assumptions and interpretations, or other factors which were not anticipated at the time we estimated our tax provision, payments and deduction of withholdings could have a material adverse effect on our business, cash flow, results of operations or financial condition.
+In addition, we may be audited in various jurisdictions, and such jurisdictical tax provisions and accurals, which could have a material adverse effect on our results of operations, or cash flows in the period or periods for which a determination is made.
+Further, su